Bourbon vs Rye Whiskey: What's the Difference?

 Rye Whiskey’s Northeastern Roots

-Bourbon VS Rye Main Ingredient Differences
+Bourbon VS Rye: Main Ingredient Differences

 Bourbon’s Corn-Based Mash

 By law, bourbon must be made from a mash bill that contains at least 51% corn.
 This corn-heavy composition lends bourbon its characteristic sweetness and smooth, velvety texture.
+In some recipes, distillers also incorporate small amounts of barley and rye, enhancing the overall complexity and providing depth that appeals during whiskey tasting sessions when enjoyed neat.

 Rye Whiskey’s Rye-Based Mash

 Rye whiskey, on the other hand, must be made from a mash bill that contains at least 51% rye.
 This spicy, peppery grain imparts a distinct flavor profile to rye whiskey, often described as bold, complex, and full-bodied.
+The inherent complexity of rye-forward mash bills — sometimes reaching 95% or even 100% rye — makes this spirit a favorite among connoisseurs seeking a whiskey tasting experience that highlights natural spice, depth, and a dry finish.
+Explore our high-rye whiskey collection to taste the difference firsthand.

 Production Process Variations